MailTape/MailTape-v1/_posts/2014-06-22-Grand-Brothers.md

 _Grand Brothers:_ **"**This one should be on everyone's alarm clock.
 After the first ten seconds of that catchy intro you should instantly get up, make yourself a cup of coffee and enjoy your day.**"**

 <p id="outroduction">
 That’s all folks!
-A big thank to Grand Brothers for their selection and to Mirka Pflüger for the photo.
+A big thank to [Grandbrothers](https://www.facebook.com/grandbrothers "Grandbrothers Facebook") for their selection and to Mirka Pflüger for the photo.
 Thanks for listening, enjoy your sunday !
 </p>